varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 However, array access uses parenthesis in niche systems, such as [Matlab/Octave](https://www.mathworks.com/products/matlab.html).
 Accessing individual elements or contiguous ranges of elements of an array is fast, but inserting or deleting elements from the middle of an array can be slow, as it requires shifting the elements to make room for the new element or closing the gap left by the deleted element.

-#### Types of arrays: Vectors, Matrices and d-dimensional arrays
+#### Types of arrays: Vectors, Matrices, and d-dimensional arrays
-There are different sizes (types) of arrays, such as one-dimensional arrays (vectors), which store a linear sequence of elements, and multi-dimensional arrays, e.g., two-dimensional arrays (matricies) or arrays of arrays that store data in more complex structures.
+There are different sizes (types) of arrays, such as one-dimensional arrays (vectors), which store a linear sequence of elements, and multi-dimensional arrays, e.g., two-dimensional arrays (matrices) or arrays of arrays that store data in more complex structures.

 In [Julia](https://julialang.org), the size of an array and the type of data that will be stored in the array are declared when you initialize the array.
 For example, a 1-dimensional array of indefinite length that holds integers is declared as: